ChristaKH/MCCClubHub/README.md

 * Might want some sort of inner menu to separate the different types of resources
 * Should also contain professor information as well as their office hours

+## Clubs Activity
+* This activity shows the clubs that the user is currently part of and allows them to add or remove other clubs

+## Settings Activity
+* Activity for changing the settings of the app